-Talking about vintage, we can board the topic as a simple fashion trend or speak about the so-called “resale revolution”, which is turning the second-hand business model into the mainstream.
+Talking about vintage, or more widely second-hand business, we can board the topic as a simple fashion trend or speak about the so-called “resale revolution”, which is turning the second-hand business model into the mainstream.
 They both are different faces of the same coin and explain why the digital vintage market is buzzing so strong at the moment.

 Since then, the Italian company has created a community of around 20.000 users, exchanging over 70.000 products.
 From clothing to furniture and memorabilia, many specific categories in the marketplace are for trade.